LilElm/python-flying-balls/README.md

 #### Aims
 <sub>

+ * To send signals via a DAQ board to manipulate the position of the levitating sphere

- * To acquire real-time data from a DAQ board
+ * To acquire real-time data from the DAQ board

  * To physically interpret this data

- * To store this data is a MySQL database
+ * To store this data in a MySQL database

 </sub>